hlabathems/photometry_with_sextractor/README.md

    `python run_differential.py cs*txt`

   Here what you want is to choose a reference frame, by default the code uses frame 1.
-It will then determine and plot the  magnitude difference (`dm = m - dm_ref_frame`) between the reference frame and the rest of the frames.
+It will then determine and plot the  magnitude difference (`dm = m - m_ref_frame`) between the reference frame and the rest of the frames.
 This tells you how the magnitude of each star in [Step 4]() varies from the base (reference) frame to the next, and plot the results.

   From the plot, choose a reference star.
 Here you will need to edit the script to put in the index of the reference star, then proceeds to calculate `dm - dm_ref_star` to check for variability.
 Re-plot the results, at this point on the plot you expect to see the reference star and check star(s).
 If indeed that's the case, you can proceed to calculate the `m_target - dm`.